Digia-Technology-Private-Limited/digia_ui/README.md

 #### NetworkFirst Strategy

 - **Prioritizes fresh content** - Always fetches the latest DSL configuration from the network first
-- **Fast performance** - DSL is hosted on CDN with average load times under 30ms for large projects
+- **Fast performance** - DSL is hosted on CDN with average load times under 100ms for large projects
 - **Recommended for production** - Ensures users always see the most up-to-date UI
 - **Best for** - Apps where having the latest content is critical
+- **Timeout fallback** - Optionally set a timeout; if exceeded, falls back to cache or burned DSL config

 #### CacheFirst Strategy